stablekernel/aqueduct/source/docs/deploy/deploy_local.md

 ### Step 3: Add an OAuth 2.0 client.

+If you are using `package:aqueduct/managed_auth`, you'll want to create an OAuth2 client identifier.
 From the command line, run the following, ensuring that the values for the option `--connect` match the recently created database.

 ```bash
 aqueduct auth add-client --id com.app_name.standard --secret abcdefghi --connect postgres://app_name_user:yourpassword@localhost:5432/app_name